 Combine one of the following Placencia annual events with your Belize adventure for a remarkable Belize vacation!

 January: Check off your bucket list with a “Kickoff the New Year” spectacular Belize vacation in Placencia!
 It’s summer in January in Belize.

 February: Placencia Sidewalk Arts & Music Festival – Have fun at the fastest growing event in the Southern (Stann Creek) Region.
 Visual and performing artists from Placencia and across Belize showcase their best along Placencia’s historic sidewalk.
 Shop for Belizean art and explore Belize’s vibrant music scene.

 March: Taste of the Peninsula – Sample a wide range of cuisine contributed by participating Peninsula restaurants and home cooks; dance the night away to live music and participate in fun raffles and more.

 April: Spring Break Parties throughout the Peninsula and Village.
+Get Lost in Paradise.

 May: Summer begins in Belize and Chabil Mar Resort – Kick off the summer early by taking advantage of continuing great weather and price reductions on all Villa accommodations.

-June: Placencia Lobsterfest – A mega beach party like no other in Belize organized by the Plcencia BTIA and Placencia Village Council.
+July: Placencia Lobsterfest – A mega beach party like no other in Belize organized by the Plcencia BTIA and Placencia Village Council.
 Celebrate Placencia and its bounty of good food and people.
 Enjoy live musical performances, games and take a chance in the legendary Placencia Lobsterfest Raffle.

 September: Battle of St. George’s Caye Day (September 10) and Independence Day Celebrations (September 21) – Enjoy small festivities like patriotic pageants and parades, to large celebrations and the Placencia BTIA’s (Belize Tourism Industry Association) Saltwater Fishing Tournament, wher anglers can win large cash prizes.